signalwire-community/signalwire-php/README.md

 ```

 # Migration
-Do you want start using SignalWire in your current application?
+Do you want to start using SignalWire in your current application?
 You can easily migrate the code with minimal changes!

 To use the Rest client set the env variable `SIGNALWIRE_API_HOSTNAME` as described in [Usage](#usage) and then:
 ```php